catseye/yastasoti/README.md

 ### Requirements ###

-Python 2.7 for sure, Python 3.x not sure, will need to run some tests.
+Tested under Python 2.7.12.
+Seems to work under Python 3.5.2 as well, at least the link-checking parts.

 Requires `requests` Python library to make network requests.
+Tested with version 2.17.3.

 If `tqdm` Python library is installed, will display a nice progress bar.